 Byrd and Street

 Byrd and Street continue to perform at venues throughout the southwest.
 The singer/songwriter team has appeared on radio and television shows, won numerous songwriting competitions, and were Regional Winners at the Kerrville Folk Festival in 2002, 2003, and 2007.
 January 8, 2003 was declared Byrd and Street Day by Austin Mayor Will Wynn.
 Byrd and Street were Officially Showcased at the Southwest Regional Folk Alliance Conference in 2004.
 In 2005 the song Just an Old House from their CD was licensed by the Redman Foundation, a non-profit organization in Watsonville, CA. In 2007 their song My Forever Family became the official song of the Adoption Coalition of Central Texas, and is being used by other adoption agencies around the country.
 Austin German Shepherd Rescue licensed Let Me Be Your Friend for use in advertising and promotions in 2008.
 Their album, Love Broke the Fall was #13 in July '09 on the Folk DJ Chart, made the Folk DJ Top '09 Albums Chart, and was #21 on the Freeform American Roots Chart, all songs on the CD getting airplay.
 In the spring of 2011, Paul Stookey (of Peter, Paul, and Mary) recorded their song, Let Me Be Your Friend (Lemmie Be Your Friend) to be used for advertising with "Pet Connect" on the east coast.
-Their third CD, Then and Now released July 2011 was #27 on the Folk DJ Charts for October 2011 and is on the Texas Roots Chart.
+Their third CD, Then and Now released July 2011 was #27 on the Folk DJ Charts for October 2011 and was on the Texas Roots Chart.
 Words and Music, thier 4th CD released in 2014 has made #8 on the March Folk DJ Charts remaining on the Charts for 4 consecutive months, and was #2 on the Roots Msuci Charts.